 As soon as I learned that Drake worked on those two songs I immediately went back to them to try to uncover his exact contributions.
 It's not immediately obvious what he could have written, although what's more Drake than driving for 30 hours because of a dramatic relationship?

 "Facts" on the other hand has Drake's fingerprints all over it.
 In fact (pun intended), my primary complaint with the record is what a Drake knockoff it sounds like, from the flow to punchlines.
 Drake very well might simply have been included for the "Jumpman" line, but I've got a feeling he did much more.

-A few months ago Kanye admitted that Drake had taken over the game from him, and now that Drake ended contributing to his album not once but twice, we know he really meant it.
+A few months ago, Kanye admitted that Drake had taken over the game from him, and now that Drake ended up contributing to his album not once but twice, we know he really meant it.
 As they say, keep your real friends close and your competition even closer.

-UPDATE: Kanye tweets that Drake also worked on "Father Stretch My Hands," although apparently not enough to earn an official songwriting credit.
+UPDATE: Kanye tweeted that Drake also worked on "Father Stretch My Hands," although apparently not enough to earn an official songwriting credit.